ScalaIO/scala.io_web_main/src/sponsorship.md

 SPONSORSHIP OPPORTUNITIES
 ========================

-Become a Scala.IO sponsor and promote your services, products or simply increase your brand awareness with more than 300 passionate Scala and FP languages developpers !
+Become a Scala.IO sponsor and promote your services, products or simply increase your brand awareness with more than 400 passionate Scala, Spark, and FP languages developpers !

 [Contact us](mailto:sponsor@scala.io) today and discuss the right sponsorship opportunity for you.